 2. The dissertation should be written in close consultation with the mentor, and the mentor must read and approve the dissertation before it is copied and distributed to other dissertation committee members.
-The dissertation should be submitted in printed format to members of the dissertation committee at least 2 weeks prior to the defense.
-The dissertation must conform to the guidelines set by the Graduate School and must be submitted to the dissertation committee at least one week before the final defense.
+The dissertation should be submitted in printed format to members of the dissertation committee at least two weeks prior to the defense.
+The dissertation must conform to the formatting guidelines set by the Graduate School and the final document must be submitted to the dissertation committee at least one week before the final defense.
 The student should consult the Academic Regulations section of the Graduate School catalog for detailed information on the dissertation requirements.
 Further, students should consult with Graduate School personnel to be certain of required format.
 A checklist of information for students preparing their dissertation is also available at this site: http://www.vanderbilt.edu/gradschool/form_locator/thesis_and_dissertation_submission/thesis_g uide.pdf

 3. The dissertation research project must result in publication of an appropriate number of original and first author research articles as approved by the mentor and the Dissertation Committee.
 It is preferred that all requirements for the Ph.D. be completed prior to the scheduling of the defense, including publication of relevant papers documenting accomplishment of the aims of the research proposal.
 In no instance will the Ph.D. be conferred without publication of original research with first authored papers or the equivalent.
 There are some cases where a student can receive permission from the Chair to complete their Oral Defense prior to publication of manuscript(s) derived from the dissertation research.
-In this case the student’s committee will hold off on signing the student’s title pages for their thesis until the requirements for Ph.D. are completed.
-The committee may, however, sign the Results Form for the defense to be turned in to the DAC following the Oral presentation.
-Degree confirmation will be based on when the actual written thesis, including the signed title pages, is finally submitted to the graduate school.
+In this case the student’s committee will hold off on signing the student’s title pages for their dissertation until the requirements for Ph.D. are completed.
+The committee may, however, sign the Results Form for the defense to be turned in to the Program Manager following the Oral presentation.
+Degree confirmation will be based on when the actual written dissertation, including the signed title pages, is finally submitted to the graduate school.

 6. The defense begins with a public seminar.
 Following the seminar, the committee meets with the student for the final oral examination phase of the defense.
 The final examination is concerned with the student’s dissertation, the literature relevant to the research topic, unanswered questions, conclusions, and the significance of the study.
 Passing the final oral examination is denoted by signatures of the dissertation committee members on the Dissertation Results Form.
 The student should download this form and bring it to the defense: (http://www.vanderbilt.edu/gradschool/form_locator/phd_committee,_qualifying_exam,_and_dis sertation_defense_forms/dissertation_defense_results_form.pdf).
-The signed form should be submitted by the student to the DGS for signature and submitted to the DAC for posting to the Graduate School.
+The signed form should be submitted by the student to the DGS for signature and submitted to the Program Manager for posting to the Graduate School.
 A copy will be made for the student’s file.
 Passing the written dissertation is denoted by signatures on the required title page in the dissertation, and can occur at a later date if additions or corrections are required.

 7. The policy regarding distribution of fees and costs associated with preparing the dissertation follows: